patvoe/marathon-times/README.md

 - combined_men_2004-2024.csv
 - combined_woman_2004-2024.csv

-All Data where collected from the World Athletics (WA) federation Website.

-I collected the data of the 100 fastest men's and women's times for the years 2004 to 2023 from the <a href="https://worldathletics.org/records/toplists/road-running/marathon/all/women/senior/2024?regionType=world&page=1&bestResultsOnly=true&maxResultsByCountry=all&eventId=10229534&ageCategory=seniors">World Athletics (WA) federation</a> and combined them in a Jupyter notebook to analyze the data.
+All Data where collected from the <a href="https://worldathletics.org/records/toplists/road-running/marathon/all/women/senior/2024?regionType=world&page=1&bestResultsOnly=true&maxResultsByCountry=all&eventId=10229534&ageCategory=seniors">World Athletics (WA) federation</a> website.

 **Data analysis**:\
 I used Playwright for browser automation to save a list of the 100 fastest runners per year and gender as a CSV file from the World Athletics website.
 This saved me from manually downloading data for all twenty years for each gender.
 I then combined all the years into a single DataFrame to analyze the data as a complete time series.
 For comparing the running times, I had to convert the times from HH:MM:SS to seconds.
 Additionally, I needed extra columns such as the year or ISO country code uniformly in my DataFrame for analysis or visualization purposes.
 For displaying the flags in the Datawrapper tooltip, for example, I needed the ISO country code in ISO alpha-3 format.
 To reformat country codes, the Python library "pycountry" can be used, which provides access to the ISO 3166-1 country database.